 Color Guard

 At the opening luncheon, a color guard is needed to present the flags.
 We ask the host county/circuit to contact a local police department, fire department, ROTC, or military unit to present the colors.
+We respectfully request that the Color Guard provide the flags.

 Registration Table

 It is the responsibility of the host county/circuit to have staff available to work at the registration desk on Wednesday and Thursday between the hours of 7:00 a.m. and 4:30 p.m.
 Duties include distributing name tags, registration packets, and conference booklets.
 Individuals who choose to register the day of the event should be directed to the Executive Assistant who will process their registration and provide them with a name tag.
 Ribbons for committee membership, committee chairs, vendors, and faculty are provided by the Association.
 A minimum of two persons should be present at the registration table.
+To help facilitate scheduling, a sample “Conference Work Schedule” can be found in Attachment A.

 Raffle and 50/50

 It is the responsibility of the host county/circuit to secure prizes for the raffle which can be either purchased or secured through sponsorship.
-Additionally, it is the host county/circuit’s choice of a recipient for a portion of the proceeds earned from the raffle as noted in the financial section.
-The host county/circuit is responsible for providing a minimum of two staff members to work at the raffle table between the hours of 7:00 a.m. and 4:30 p.m. on Wednesday and Thursday.
+A sample Raffle Sponsorship Letter can be found in Attachment B. Additionally, it is the host county/circuit’s choice of a recipient for a portion of the proceeds earned from the raffle as noted in the financial section.
+The host county/circuit is responsible for providing a minimum of two staff members to work at the raffle table between the hours of 8:00 a.m. and 4:30 p.m. on Wednesday and Thursday.
 On Friday morning following the conclusion of the breakfast meeting, the host county/circuit shall conduct the raffle drawing.
 Raffle winners do not have to be present to win.
 If the host county/circuit chooses, they may present the donation to a representative of the charity during the breakfast meeting.
-The Executive Assistant has a basic form letter available for soliciting prizes if requested by the host county/circuit.

 The host county/circuit may also sell tickets for a 50/50 drawing.
 Details of this drawing are described in the financial section.

+Securing items for Raffle

+The Host County shall be responsible for maintaining a Sponsorship Log (See Attachment C) of all items and cash sponsorships received for the raffle.
+The Sponsorship Log shall be submitted to the Treasurer and a copy provided to the State-Wide Representative, no later than 48 hours prior to the start of the Conference.
+It shall be the Treasurer’s responsibility, with the assistance of the State-Wide Representative, to ensure that all raffle items are accounted for at the start of the Conference.

+Any cash sponsorships received for the purpose of the raffle shall be turned over to the Association’s Treasurer at least 14 days prior to the start of Conference.
+The Treasurer will in turn, issue the Host County a check(s) for the sole purpose of purchasing additional raffle items.
+Receipts for all purchases shall be attached to the Sponsorship Log and submitted to the Treasurer as outlined in the above paragraph.

 Introduction of Guests

 At both lunches during the conferences, it is customary for the host county/circuit to invite local dignitaries such as judges, state’s attorneys, county sheriffs, and state legislators.
 It is the responsibility of the host county/circuit’s CMO to introduce the guests and provide a headcount to the Program Committee no later than one week prior to the start of each conference.
 IPCSA will provide lunch free of charge for up to 10 dignitaries.